-There is a well established hiking trail connecting Skaros Rock with Imerovigli, starting at Agios Georgios church.
-The hike is not that long, only 600 metres (1,970 feet) in one way, but you have to tackle hundreds of stairs during the trail which makes it pretty challenging.
-But once you make it to the top, you will be rewarded with incredible views!
+There is a well-established hiking trail connecting Skaros Rock with Imerovigli, starting at Agios Georgios Chapel.
+The hike is not that long, only 600 meters (1,970 feet) in one way, but you have to tackle hundreds of stairs during the trail which makes it pretty challenging.

 Stop 3: Three Bells of Fira